content-left-bg.png

 All equipment must be used in accordance with the manufacturer's instructions.

-Establish and employ a process for checking for damage for all equipment used in the activity.
+A process for checking for damage for all equipment used in the activity must be established and employed.

 A retirement schedule must be developed to replace equipment by manufacturers' nominated expiry date or when significant wear causes a hazard.

-Hazards and controls
+Common hazards and controls

 Further to those listed, include any additional hazards and control measures considering the local context of the activity.